What is social prospecting and why should you care?

 The social prospecting timeline and uptake

-In terms of inception timelines and adoption, social prospecting emerged concurrently with the rise of social media but it is in recent years that it has evolved into a more stable and effective channel.
+In terms of inception and adoption, social prospecting emerged concurrently with the rise of social media.
+But it is in recent years that it has evolved into a more stable and effective channel, and prospecting agencies now sit side by side with other specialist lead generation companies.

-For example, our social prospecting service was first presented to market in 2013 and this mirrors the increasing maturity of methods of social prospecting.
+Our social prospecting service was first presented to market in 2015 and this mirrors the increasing maturity of methods of social prospecting.

 But there’s still plenty of promise for the future that is yet to be realised.
 Social prospecting is still in the early stages of reshaping direct outreach and targeted brand engagement.